mobxjs/mobx/docs/best/react.md

 twitterUrls.set("Sara", "twitter.com/horsejs")
 ```

 This **will** react.
-Observable maps support observing not yet existing entries.
+Observable maps support observing entries that may not exist.
 Note that this will initially print `undefined`.
 You can check for the existence of an entry first by using `twitterUrls.has("Sara")`.
 So for dynamically keyed collections, always use observable maps.